bennettnw2/lpic101-Notes/107-AdminstrativeTasks.md

     * `-E` means -Expires on this [date]
   * `chage -l bcalhoun`
     * `l` means to -list the parameters of the user's password options
+    ```bash
+    $ chage -l bcalhoun
+    Last password change                    					: Aug 22, 2019
+    Password expires				                         	: never
+    Password inactive					                        : never
+    Account expires					                          : never
+    Minimum number of days between password change		: 0
+    Maximum number of days between password change		: 99999
+    Number of days of warning before password expires	: 7
+    ```
   * `chage -E -1 bcalhoun` will remove any expiration date to a user's password `-1`
   * `chage -W 14 bcalhoun` will change the days before expiration warning; WARN DAYS
+  * In summary, any option you see in the command `chage -l` can be modified with the `chage` command

 * ##### `groupmod`
   * this command can modify attributes of an existing group such as name, GID, etc